Performing Arts Level 3 Extended Diploma

 Is there an audition for the course?

-There isn’t, but there are a range of practical initial assessment tasks, as well as written tasks.
-The practical initial assessment task takes place in the first week of the course, and it includes performing two monologues, one solo song and doing a group dance workshop.
+There isn’t, but you will be invited to a workshop day in July where you will take part in a range of activities to see if this is the right course for you.
+When you start, there are a range of practical initial assessment tasks, as well as written tasks.
+The practical initial assessment task takes place in the first week of the course, and they include performing two monologues, one solo song and doing a group dance workshop.

 How much writing is there on the course?